 How do we get there?

 So, what’s left to do?
-After showing the success of what you’ve executed on, you can then share the Actionable Insights of what you need to do to continue growing toward where you want to be.
+After showing the success of what you’ve executed, you can then share the Actionable Insights of what you need to do to continue growing toward where you want to be.

 2019-07-25_12h14_57

 You can sort these insights by impact or effort to determine the priority of these tasks.
-While this isn’t relevant to all clients, it’s a good list to see of all the things to address to continue on success or improve overall results.
+While this isn’t relevant to all clients, it’s a good list of all the things you need to address to continue your success or boost overall results.

 Conclusion